What to do when you are retrenched

 – Dos –

-Keep calm and maintain professionalism
+1. Keep calm & maintain professionalism

 Being asked into the meeting room with your HR could foreshadow the dreaded news.
 But whatever you do, reacting with overwhelming emotions won’t look good on you, or the HR department.